More clicks, more engagement, more action—that’s what you want out of your hotel emails.

 #5: Test and adjust your hotel emails

-The different elements you can do that with include design, headers and images as well as subject lines, calls to action, content and even the tone (word choice, syntax, punctuation etc.) you use.
+You can test design elements, headers and images as well as subject lines, calls to action, content and even the tone (word choice, syntax, punctuation etc.) you use.

 So there we have it!
 The five steps you need to get the best results out of every email campaign.